flatironinstitute/nixpack/README.md

-  fixedDeps = false; # only use user preferences to resolve dependencies (see default.nix) resolver = "set"; # name of set to use to resolve dependencies target = "microarch"; # defaults to currentSystem (e.g., x86_64) logs = true; # to enable nix-build -Q and nix-store -l (otherwise only spack keeps build logs) };
+  fixedDeps = false; # only use user preferences to resolve dependencies (see default.nix) resolver = "set"; # name of set to use to resolve dependencies target = "microarch"; # defaults to currentSystem (e.g., x86_64) verbose = true; # to enable nix-build -Q and nix-store -l (otherwise only spack keeps build logs) };
 ```